soborg/travToAnki/README.md

 Anki is an Open Source platform with near infinite possibilites.
 You can change most things exactly to your liking and best of all: you *OWN* your own data.

+Anki has a massive supportive and active community.
+Traverse has a tiny team and a very fragmented community.
+In the language learning community in large, nobody knows what Traverse is, almost everyone knows what Anki is.

 The tool does:
 * export card info, such as character, keyword, notes